New York - Brother will introduce three inkjet based multifunction copiers for consumers and the SoHo market.

 Brother also enhanced the photo printing capability implementing a print engine that produces a smaller droplet size and for the first time the company will sell Brother branded photo paper optimized for use with these printers, said Joyce Brittingham, Brother’s senior product manager, imaging and document products.

-The new models are the MFC-3360c, MFC-5460cn and MFC-5860cn.
+The new models are the MFC-3360c, MFC-5460cn and the MFC-5860cn.
 The entry-level piece features a 25 page per minute speed for text with 20ppm delivered for color, copy speeds of 18ppm text and 16ppm color and a scan resolution of 600 by 2,400dpi.
 The step up models share several features including Ethernet networking, print speeds of 30ppm for text and 25ppm color, copy rates of 22ppm and 20ppm and 1,200 by 2,400 scan-resolution.